KittyGiraudel/sass-guidelines/index.md

 Sass placeholders are deliberately omitted from this list since they can be considered as regular CSS selectors, thus following the same naming pattern as classes.

-Regarding variables, functions and mixins, we stick to something very *CSSy*: **hyphen-delimited**, no camel-case, and above all meaningful.
+Regarding variables, functions and mixins, we stick to something very *CSS-y*: **hyphen-delimited**, no camel-case, and above all meaningful.

 {% highlight scss %}
 $vertical-rhythm-baseline: 1.5rem;